Debugging Busy Processes

 Worker::runAll();

-In the above code, a timer is added when a client connects, but there is no logic in the entire business code to delete the timer.
-Consequently, as time passes, the process will continuously add timers, leading to an indefinite running of timers and a busy state.
+In this code, upon a client connecting, a timer is added, but there is no logic to delete this timer throughout the business code.
+Thus, as time progresses, the process will continuously add timers, ultimately leading to indefinite running of timers and a busy state.

 $worker = new Worker;